5G OFDM

 - OFDM is where both ideas become the practical grid used by the scheduler and receiver.

-This is why engineers should study these three pages together: numerology defines the timing scale, frame structure defines the time hierarchy, and OFDM shows how actual radio resources are mapped.
+This is why these three pages work best together: numerology defines the timing scale, frame structure defines the time hierarchy, and OFDM shows how actual radio resources are mapped.

 Where OFDM appears in real procedures